Why We Need To Stop Romanticizing Mental Illness Amongst Teen Girls

 Despite what popular fiction might tell you, depression will not simply go away once you enter a heteronormative relationship.
 These issues are deep, and telling teenage girls that finding somebody to tell them they're beautiful or need anything less than professional help to battle depression is doing them a disservice.
 We cannot let teenage girls believe that someone will come and make them feel beautiful or worth it, but instead teach them to find that worth within themselves.
 They must find the confidence to make it through another day and the courage it takes to ask for help.
 This is the lesson we must teach our young women.
 This is the lesson of independence that will save their lives.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Health, LGBTQIA, Media
+More articles by Category: Arts and culture, Feminism, Health, LGBTQIA, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, News, Gender bias, Sexuality, Sexism, Identity, Books
+More articles by Tag: Activism and advocacy, News, Gender bias, Sexuality, Sexism, Identity, Books